huggingface/blog/text-generation-inference-on-inferentia2.md

 ### 2. Retrieve TGI Neuronx Image

-The new Hugging Face TGI Neuronx DLC can be used to run inference on AWS Inferentia2.
-To retrieve the URI for the desired Hugging Face TGI Neuronx DLC we can use the `get_huggingface_tgi_neuronx_image_uri` method provided by the `sagemaker` SDK.
-This method allows us to retrieve the URI for the desired Hugging Face TGI Neuronx DLC based on the specified `backend`, `session`, `region`, and `version`.
-You can find the available versions [here](https://github.com/aws/deep-learning-containers/releases?q=tgi+AND+neuronx&expanded=true)
+The new Hugging Face TGI Neuronx DLCs can be used to run inference on AWS Inferentia2.
+You can use the `get_huggingface_tgi_neuronx_image_uri` method of the `sagemaker` SDK to retrieve the appropriate Hugging Face TGI Neuronx DLC URI based on your desired `backend`, `session`, `region`, and `version`.
+You can find all the available versions [here](https://github.com/aws/deep-learning-containers/releases?q=tgi+AND+neuronx&expanded=true).

 *Note: At the time of writing this blog post the latest version of the Hugging Face LLM DLC is not yet available via the `get_huggingface_llm_image_uri` method.
 We are going to use the raw container uri instead.*